bethgelab/foolbox/README.rst

 `new adversarial attacks <https://foolbox.readthedocs.io/en/stable/user/development.html#new-adversarial-attacks>`_ and to support new machine learning and deep learning frameworks by simply adding a wrapper.
-By adding reference implementations for adversarial attacks to Foolbox, they will automatically be applicable to models implemented in any of the supported frameworks such as PyTorch, TensorFlow, Keras Or MxNet.
+By adding reference implementations for adversarial attacks to Foolbox, they will automatically be applicable to models implemented in any of the supported frameworks such as PyTorch, TensorFlow, Keras, JAX or MxNet.

 Citation
 --------